 Protecting Plants From Frost

 There’s always a bit of danger involved when you plant your Spring vegetables.
-In the Spring or Fall we are always trying to extend our growing season and with wildly fluctuating temperatures that can be a dangerous challenge for your plants.
+In the Spring or Fall we are always trying to extend our growing season (like growing onions in the Winter) and with wildly fluctuating temperatures that can be a dangerous challenge for your plants.
 This is how it usually always goes:

 You plant your seedlings into your garden on a beautiful day, you’re so excited for garden season to begin!
 You go back inside, still smiling, and check the weather.
 WHAT!
 IT’S SUPPOSED TO REACH NEAR FREEZING TONIGHT?
 Panic sets in!